top of page

 These striking white bands raise common questions about how they formed, and what they reveal about the processes that shape the Mecca Hills.

-What causes the white stripes in the Mecca Hills?
+What are the white bands in the hills?

 Are the white bands related to the San Andreas Fault?